 “If we can highlight a risk profile for someone who might develop lung cancer, like exposure to asbestos and silica dust, when they’re a non-smoker then we are going to save lives in the future,” Professor Brims added.

 Early detection is also critical.
 The recent $264 million government investment in lung cancer screening is a positive step, but it falls short for those exposed to asbestos or silica dust in certain trades who are not included in the screening program.

-“Sadly, lung cancer also carries a stigma that leads to delays in diagnosis and inadequate referrals,” Professor Brims added.
+“Sadly, lung cancer carries an unfair stigma that leads to delays in referrals and diagnosis,” Professor Brims added.